nastako/yahoo_ff/README.md

 ```
 Note: *pricehistory* includes Open, High, Low, Close, Volume, Ex-Divident, Split Ratio, Adj.Open,
  Adj.High, Adj.Low, Ajd.Close, Adj.Volume.

 To simplify a bit further,
 ```
 aapl.package_sec_annually()
 ```
 will return all annual data from the three SEC filings (incomestatement, balancesheet, cashflow)
 in one single DataFrame.

 ### Create a database for a list of stocks
 You can use it later quickly, or get it updated.
-If you have a list of stocks such as in file dbtest
+If you have a list of stocks such as a file dbtest
 .csv
 ```
 dbtest = stocks_database('dbtest')